 Create a shortcut for a program or file

-- Open the folder or directory that contains the program you wish to create a shortcut for.
+- Open the folder or directory that contains the program you want to create a shortcut for.

 - Right-click on the program/file and click Create Shortcut.

 - This will create a shortcut named "Shortcut to <your program>" in the directory you are in.
-If you wish to rename this shortcut, right-click the file and click rename.
+If you want to rename this shortcut, right-click the file and click rename.

 - Once the above steps have been completed, you can copy or cut this shortcut and paste it anywhere to execute this program.

 Assign a shortcut key to that Windows shortcut